rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 4) If you do not wish to generate the combined annotation file, you can stop here otherwise, input your XML files back into Blast2GO, so they can be mapped to their respective gene ontology terms.

-5) You must also run InterProScan to generate your interpro file (instructions below)
+5) You must also run InterProScan to generate your InterProScan results file (instructions below)

 6) Once you have the results from InterProScan and Blast2GO, you can then run the combine_annotations.py script to generate your final, complete annotation file with all of the information from all of the databases.